cncgoko/Goko-docs/source/views/workspace.rst

 	:align: center

 See also:
-	* :ref:`gcode_modifiers`
+	* :ref:`GCode modifiers <gcode_modifiers>`
 	* :ref:`Serial console view <view_serial_console>`

 Execution queue node
 --------------------

 The Execution queue node display the GCode scheduled for execution and their current state.

 When the execution starts, the programs will be executed in the order they appear in the Execution queue branche of the tree.

 .. image:: images/workspace-part-execution.png
 	:align: center

 Add a GCode file for execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^